413-458-5733

 • Scams

-• Scam attempts can be reported to the Williamstown police, but please understand that there is often limited actions that we can take.
+• Scam attempts can be reported to the Williamstown police, however please understand that there is often limited actions that we can take.
 Reporting these circumstances can allow us to inform other members of our community of potential scam risks, and document the incident for your safety.

 • Sex Offender